kindista/kindista/README.md

 You will need to copy the settings.lisp.example file to "settings.lisp" and replace "/srv" in the +db-path+ and +avatar-path+ constants to the name of the directory where you put your copy of Kindista.

+All of Kindista's dependencies are listed in the [kinidista.asd](http://https://github.com/kindista/kindista/blob/master/kindista.asd) file.
+We recommend using [quicklisp](http://www.quicklisp.org/beta/) to load Kindista and its packages in your slime or slimv [REPL](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).

 Create a symbolic link from somewhere on your Quicklisp load-path to the directory containing kindista.asd.

 Kindista does not serve static media.
 You will need to configure your webserver (e.g. nginx) as follows: